-"Of course," Tom dipped his head in acknowledgment.
-"You're right, this isn't the suitable place for such a conversation, forgive me."
+"Of course."
+Tom dipped his head in acknowledgment.
+"You're right, this isn't the most suitable place for such a conversation.
+Forgive me."

 "You see, as poor Ginny grows weaker, I grow stronger."
-As if to reiterate this point, fingers brushed through his hair, tugging lightly on the locks, just shy of a more painful tug.
+As if to reiterate this point, fingers brushed through his hair, tugging lightly on the locks.

 He thought furiously.

-"You're the Heir of Slytherin," he realised, it all beginning to come together in his head, far too late.
-He'd framed Hagrid, and…Ginny…what was he doing to Ginny?
+"You're the Heir of Slytherin," he realised, everything beginning to come together in his head, far too late.
+He'd framed Hagrid, and … Ginny, what was he doing to Ginny?

 How did he stop him?
 Without killing Ginny?
 His eyes flicked around desperately, trying to connect the dots.
 A memory, preserved in a diary for fifty years…

-"You haven't succeeded," Harry spat, desperately.
-"No one's died this time, and all the petrified people-"
+"You haven't succeeded," Harry spat.
+"No one's died this time, and all the petrified people –"

-"Oh, you silly child," Riddle murmured quietly, gaze darting back up to his face.
+"Oh, you silly child."
+Riddle sighed, gaze darting back to his face.
 "Haven't I told you?
 Killing mudbloods doesn't matter to me anymore.
-For many months now, my new target has been - you."
+For many months now, my new target has been – you."

 Harry nearly froze from shock.
 This was just typical, wasn't it?

-"And what do you want from me?" he whispered, before steeling.
-"If you're going to kill me, go ahead, but let Ginny go - you, you can have me instead!" he offered.
+"And what do you want from me?" he managed, before steeling himself.
+"If you're going to kill me, go ahead, but let Ginny go – you, you can have me instead!" he offered.

 Riddle surveyed him, a gleam in his eyes.